 Marketing is one of the major pillars of any business.
-Because it allows communication with the audience, marketing provides the channel to inform and educate people about products and services – thus producing sales.
+By enabling communication with the audience, marketing provides a channel to inform and educate people about products and services, thereby driving sales.

 Typically, the communication takes place via multiple channels like newspapers, TV, radio, billboards, sponsorships and so on.

 However, in this age of seamless internet connectivity, new types of marketing strategies have emerged.
-Thereby, segregating digital marketing vs traditional marketing depending on the mediums used for campaigns.
+This has created a clear difference between digital marketing and traditional marketing, primarily based on the media used for campaigns.

-Digital Marketing vs. Traditional Marketing: What’s the Difference?
+Traditional Marketing vs Digital Marketing: What’s the Difference?

 Back in the 90s and early 2000s, TV and radio ads really had their time.
 Almost all ads accompanied a witty and memorable jingle that made these brands and products a part of our childhood.